 Regarding the hostels, no problems!
 Most of them are good ones.
 They’re clean, the staff speaks English, sometimes the towels are provided, the breakfast is included… Moreover, the staff is often helpful and explains how to get to your next city, where to rent a scooter or a bicycle, where to do laundry, etc… They know people from Western countries are addicted to internet so the WiFi is fast and reliable.
 Read this article to find out how to pick a good hostel.
 You’re ok with sleeping in a dorm?
 It’s about 2 to 8 euros per night in a 6 to 10-beds dorm.
 Wanna have your own room?
 It’s about 5 to 40 euros per night (usually 15-20 euros).
-Find good accommodation on Booking.
+Click here to book your hotel.

 Is backpacking Southeast Asia safe?

 Southeast Asia is an extremely safe area.
 If you use your common sense, you won’t have any problems.
+Yes, even as a woman, you’ll be fine.
+You can check this guide to solo female travel in Asia.
 Like anywhere else, traveling in Southeast Asia isn’t without any risks, but the are is not more dangerous than Europe.
 Manila is known for being dangerous but once again, keep an eye open and you’ll be fine.
 I didn’t have any problems there.
 In Phnom Penh, some locals may try to get money from you, luring you where they stay.
 Don’t follow people you don’t know anywhere.
 At night, pack of stray dogs can get aggressive, be careful!
 A dog almost bit me in Chiang Mai, daytime!
 In Southeast Asia, bag snatching can happen, especially in Phnom Penh, but it’s very rare.

 In general, when I was hearing stories about travelers who had problems, either drugs, alcohol or sex tourism was involved.
 Stay away from that and you’ll be fine.
 What about a solo female traveler?
 No problem, I met hundreds of them (if not thousands!) and some of them felt more safe in Southeast Asia than in their hometown, Paris or London for instance.
 Keep an eye on your drink, pay attention to what you decide to wear especially in Malaysia and Indonesia, and if you stay in a hostel, do activities and have drinks with other travelers you meet there!
 Always trust your instinct!

 In general, in Southeast Asia, the locals try to make money selling you all type of shit with inflated prices.
 It’s annoying but your safety is not at risk.
 For more information, read my article talking about common travel scams.
 Get a money belt to hide your money.
 And above all, don’t hit the road without a travel insurance!
 Illness, injury, thefts… It doesn’t just happen to other people, so get a travel insurance!
-Here are more tips about why you should buy travel insurance.
+Here’s why you should buy travel insurance.